PandaBean18/Minesweeper/README.md

 Command line version of Minesweeper.
 You will be given a 9x9 grid.
 Try to guess the positions that dont have mines. blocks that have mines adjacent to them will have a number representing the number of adjacent mines.

+do `bundle install` after moving into the directory where the file is